asdqwex/doplr/README.md

 WeatherGirl is a pretty web interface which can browse the forecast and schedule and run sweeps.

-    doplr weathergirl [--radar] [--port=90404]
+    doplr weathergirl [--radar] [--weathergirl-port=90210]

-Doplr will host WeatherGirl on port 90404. --radar will have the daemon host it.
+Doplr will host WeatherGirl on port 90210. --radar will have the daemon host it.
 Conversely, you can start radar with WeatherGirl enabled to start with something like:

-    doplr radar start --weathergirl --port=80 [--authentication=htpasswd]
+    doplr radar start --weathergirl [options]

 WeatherGirl is able to perform all the other tasks in Doplr.
 The goal of this interface is to expose all major features of the doplr suite via a slick web UI.
 WeatherGirls end game goal would be to compete with Ubuntu's JuJu and entirely replace Graphite/Grafana.